gsauthof/tree-model/README.md

 database for completing strings thus makes an explicit delegate class necessary.

+### Searching

+The editor implements fast searching while maintaining a responsive GUI via directly traversing the tree data structure in a worker thread (cf.
+`editor/command/{async_,}search.cc` and
+`editor/gui_command/search.cc`).

+It is tempting to use the libxml2 XPath module for searching the tree.
+Unfortunately, even a simple XPath expression like `//Imsi[. = '123']` yields very huge temporary nodesets.
+Thus, it is unusable for large documents (think thousands of nodes, think 100 MiB BER files).
+Apparently, the library doesn't optimize the expression much (e.g. lifting the test).

+For smaller documents, not using XPath also improves on constant factors, of course.

+Using a worker thread, a few synchronisation implications lead to following implementation choices:

+- the abortion of an ongoing search is signaled via an atomic integer
+- the transfer of the result list from to the worker to the GUI thread is done via `std::move()` and is protected with a mutex
+- during the search the adaptor model is switched read-only to avoid invalidating the traverser
+- the search directly traverses the tree data structure for performance reasons (i.e. elimination of temporary QModelIndex and QVariant objects), but also because the adaptor model maintains some data structures for caching that are not thread safe

 ## Architecture

 Qt provides some classes to implement data models and views.
 This